Herb's Astro and Optics stuff

 [Jupiter quilt]

-I've been an amateur astronomer since about 1990.
+I was an active amateur astronomer in the 1990's.
 This page shows some of the things I've done, places I've visited to observe, and some of the local astronomy clubs I've been associated with.
-It's not complete or current, regretably.
+I also have some equipment to sell.

 My astronomy activities::